 What are the new challenges brought about by multi screen?

-multi-screen, content service providers have to make their content available not only on the devices they control (managed devices like set top boxes) but also on consumer electronic devices that they do not control (unmanaged devices).
+With multi-screen, content service providers have to make their content available not only on the devices they control (managed devices like set top boxes) but also on consumer electronic devices that they do not control (unmanaged devices).

-This raises technological challenges especially when it comes to protecting content on devices that are insecure by design
+This raises technological challenges especially when it comes to protecting content on devices that are insecure by design such as Android devices.

 It is vital that the level of security on all such devices be optimum as the principle of the weakest link applies and pirate attacks would focus on the less secure implementation.